Stanford Research Development Office

 Do I need IRB approval prior to submitting the grant application?

-Seed Grant recipients may submit a no-cost extension request if there are delays due to unusual circumstances.
+Internal Award recipients may request a no-cost extension if there are delays due to unusual circumstances.
 VPDoR reserves the right to deny a request that is not well-justified or reasonable.

 Requests beyond 12 months from the original end date will not be approved.